Deformation theory of Cohomological Field Theories: Introduction

 The Koszul duality for operads has recently been extended to groupoid-colored operads by Ward in \cite{Ward19}, the goal being to obtain a notion of a homotopy modular operad and an associated homotopy transfer theorem, and to introduce Massey products in graph homology.
 Notice that we do not follow the approach of (the first version of) \cite{Ward19} exactly.
 Instead, we use the notion of the Koszul dual groupoid-colored \emph{cooperad}, which allows us to avoid the finiteness assumptions required in \emph{op.\ cit.}.
 This relates to the principle that ``operads encode algebras and cooperads encode homotopy algebras''.
 (After the present work first appeared on the ArXiv, Ward updated his paper to deal with cooperads this time.)
 With our approach, we recover in a more conceptual way various important constructions related to modular operads including the Feynman transform and its (homotopy) inverse.
 This also allows us to clarify various degrees and signs appearing in these constructions.

 We apply the calculus of modular operads in a different way in order to introduce a notion of \emph{cohomological field theories up to homotopy}, or \emph{homotopy CohFTs} for short, together with their deformation theory.
-This new notion is a suitable generalization of the notion of a CohFT with homotopic properties expected to be satisfied by chain-level Gromov--Witten theories.
+Note that if we restrict ourselves to the genus zero case, homotopy CohFTs can be described in a very economical way, since the corresponding operad has the Koszul property.
+Since this property fails for higher genera, one has to consider bigger resolutions.
+Here we choose to apply the functorial bar-cobar resolution (Feynman transforms), available for any modular operad, which gives a new homotopy invariant generalization of CohFTs with homotopic properties expected to be satisfied by chain-level Gromov--Witten theories.

 While fully constructed examples of homotopy CohFTs, for instance, chain-level Gromov--Witten theories, are not yet available in the literature (and this will presumably require a lot of hard analytic work), the algebraic toolkit can be prepared in advance and may suggest natural ways to pack the answer and potentially provide help for their constructions.
 Notice that some first steps in the direction of chain-level Gromov--Witten invariants are performed in \cite{seidel2019formal, MannRobalo}.